Logiqx/wsw-results/docs/tech/motion.md

   - GT-31 devices will be set up by competitors as per previous years; i.e. using one of the self-serve laptops, typically during  Fri (pm) or Sat (am).
 - Motions:
   - Motion devices will be set up by the WSW team prior to the event (e.g. 5 Hz logging + 5 knots min speed + event WiFi details) and name labels attached (e.g. GEO25MIC).
+  - Notes:
+    - 5 Hz logging has initially been chosen (instead of 10 Hz) to reduce the time taken for track analysis in GPSResults.
+    - The latest Motion firmware (soon to be released) supports connection to public and private WiFi networks.

 2023